Human capital development and the future of finance

 Consider the fact that 71% of CEOs cite human capital, ahead of products, customer relationships and brands as the leading source of sustained economic value.
 Moreover, CEOs rank “People Skills” in the top 4 “External forces impacting the enterprise”.
 Indeed, supporting personnel through education and training is now a critical challenge.

-that were developed over a century ago.
+Unfortunately, most learning systems today are based on models that were developed over a century ago.
 For example, as researchers at the Harvard Business School and the Chan-Zuckerberg Initiative point out, today’s AI-enabled, information-rich tools are making organizational learning the foundation of business innovation.